 As a preparation for this visit, we began reading board books on aquatic life.
 We wanted to give our toddler a little glimpse into a marine world and familiarize him with the colorful sea world.
 We were glad we did that because he was able to name and recognize many of the marine animals in the aquarium.

-- Touch Tank: When you enter the shark and ray touch tank at the .. of the aquarium it feels like a party is going on.
+- Touch Tank: When you enter the shark and ray touch tank at the entrance of the aquarium it feels like there is a party is going on.
 The surrounding tanks with beautiful little fishes fetch the color, the chirping children bring in the music and swimming stingrays fetch the movement.
 It felt festive, that Sunday afternoon.
 It might just delight a toddler to hold a starfish at the end of the sea exhibit.
 We actually returned to these touch tanks again and again during our visit.
 The staff is very friendly and always ready to answer your questions.

 - Greet the Penguins: There were so many.
 You can spend hours watching them.
 At least we could.
 While a little child may not really understand the different species of them, he will enjoy watching them nevertheless.
 The penguins were quite active and seemed playful, some swimming around and some looking around on the rocks and occasionally letting out a loud call.
 We even made up stories like that penguin is this Penguins friend and they are planning to play hide-and-seek behind the rocks and so on.